SiFli SDK RF Test Guide

 }

-After Template B calls uart_ipc_path_change(), be clear about what changes on that UART, or you’ll easily run into trouble:
+After Template B calls uart_ipc_path_change(), be aware of what changes on that UART, or you’ll hit pitfalls:

-RX data is consumed by your protocol-parser thread
+RX data is consumed by your protocol-parsing thread

 RX data is read by the SDK’s fwd2mb thread and sent straight to the LCPU via mailbox

-TX is written by the SDK’s fwd2uart thread, taking data from the mailbox
+TX is done by the SDK’s fwd2uart thread, which takes data from the mailbox and writes it

 rx_indicate is your callback